Skip to content

 4. Click the Force Quit button.

-5. Hit the Install Now command button.
+4. Hit on the Update Now button.

 The download will begin, and the Safari update installation will finish automatically.